Raycast7373/FreeTouchDeck/README.md

 For interfacing with Windows/macOS/Linux using an ESP32, a touchscreen and BLE.

-***Version 0.9.18a remark: This version might be unstable due to current work on adding support for the ESP32-S3.
-Last stable is 0.9.17 which you can find in the Releases section.***

 ## Install Using The Web Installer (recommended!)

 Easy installation without the need for the Arduino IDE, and downloading and editing libraries is now available using ESP Web Tools.
 Visit this url to install FreeTouchDeck to your board via your browser: (https://install.freetouchdeck.com/) Chrome, Edge, and Opera only at the moment.